 So, you are ready to invest time, money, and effort into becoming a therapist?
 Kudos to you!
 There is one last thing to consider, and that is - what it takes to be a good therapist?
 Research shows that there is more to being successful at helping people than merely learning the theory behind it.
 Here are some skills and traits you should also be working on when reinventing yourself as a mental health therapist:

 If you are searching for a purpose in life, becoming a therapist might be just the thing.
 It will undoubtedly give your life a more profound meaning.
-If you want a faster route to becoming a helping professional without years of study, sign up for a free RTT masterclass and find out how you can become a therapist and start making a change in the world in no time!
+If you want a faster route to becoming a helping professional without years of study, download the free RTT Course Prospectus and find out how you can become a therapist and start making a change in the world in no time!